nnethercote/Rust-CUDA/guide/src/nvvm/nvvm.md

 save time.

-This gets a little bit more complex with generics, because MIR is not monomorphized and monomorphized MIR is not a thing, the codegen monomorphizes instances on the fly.
+This gets a little bit more complex with generics, because MIR is not monomorphized and monomorphized MIR is not a thing, the compiler monomorphizes instances on the fly.
 Therefore rustc needs to put any generic functions that one CGU relies on inside of the same CGU because it needs to monomorphize them.

 # Rlibs